I had a dream

 I now began to wonder: is this what an archtop should sound like?
 Nobody could tell me: it was the first archtop made at the school and there were no other acoustic archtops available in Belgium in those days.
 There was no internet, no YouTube, and no recordings of acoustic archtops either!
 So what had I produced?

 A year later, Jim Hall was in Belgium for a concert.
 I managed to make a date to show him my guitar.
 Who could make a better assessment of my archtop than the master himself?
-He played it, looked up, his eyes beginning to sparkle, and said “Yes, … good acoustics!”.
-He continued playing, clearly enjoying himself.
+He played it, looked up, his eyes beginning to sparkle, and said “Yes, … good acoustics!”, and he continued playing, clearly enjoying himself.

 What a moment!